liborty/rstats/README.md

 * `inner_hull` is a subset of all zero median points **p**, that do not lie outside the normal plane of any point.
 Note that in a highly dimensional space up to all points may belong to both the inner and the outer hulls (as, for example, when they all lie on a hypersphere).

-* `insideness` is a measure of likelihood of zero median point **p** belonging to a data cloud s.
-More specifically, it is the number of points belonging to s that are outside the normal through **p**.
-For example, all outer hull points have by definition `insideness = 0`.
-This is not nearly as fast to compute as is simple distance of **p** from **gm** but it is more sophisticated, taking into account the local shape of s near **p**.
-Mahalanobis distance has a similar goal but is less specific.
-When s contains only outer hull points, the computation is faster.
+* `insideness` is a measure of likelihood of a zero median point **p** belonging to a data cloud.
+More specifically, it is the number of points belonging to s that lie outside the normal through **p**.
+For example, all outer hull points have by their definition `insideness = 0`.
+Mahalanobis distance has a similar goal but it says nothing about how well enclosed **p** is.
+Whereas `tm_statistic` only informs about the probability pertaining to the whole cloud, not to its local shape near **p**.

 * `sigvec (signature vector)`
 Sums of zero median vectors in all coordinate hemispheres.
-The origin will most often be the **gm**.
-For a new point **p** that needs to be classified, we can quickly establish how well populated is its direction (from **gm**).
-This could be done properly by projecting the points directly onto unit **p** but that would be too slow, as there are typically many such points.
+The origin will most often be  **gm**.
+For a new point **p** that needs to be classified, we can quickly estimate how well populated is its direction (from **gm**).
+This could be done properly by projecting all the points directly onto unit **p** but this is usually impractically slow, as there are typically many such points.
 However, `signature_vector` only needs to be precomputed once and is then the only vector to be projected onto unit **p**.

 ## Previously Known Concepts and Terminology